-It’s so tempting to stock up on deli meat when there’s a good sale, or to buy a few weeks’ worth of food at a time to limit trips to the grocery store.
+It’s so tempting to stock up on deli meat when there’s a good sale or to buy a few weeks’ worth of food at a time to limit trips to the grocery store.
 Of course, you can only eat so many sandwiches at a time.
 So if you ever considered buying lunch meat in bulk, the question “does deli meat go bad?” probably popped in your head immediately.

 Image used under Creative Commons from Rajiv Patel (Rajiv’s View)